 Staff are reminded of the new regulations for the treatment of injuries and the disposal of soiled dressings.
-Disposable gloves are provided in the staffroom and when used should then be disposed of carefully.
-This is to protect staff and children from infection e.g. from AIDS/H.I.V. or Hepatitis.
+Disposable gloves are provided and when used should then be disposed of carefully.
+This is to protect staff and children from infection.

-The school does not have a designated medical room, but sick children are brought to the staffroom or Head's room until departure, if there is a member of staff available to supervise them.
+The school does not have a designated medical room, but sick children are brought to the main office or Head Teachers office until departure.

-2.10 (7) Special Medical conditions
+Special Medical conditions